ataul-ui/backend-early-alzheimers/README.md

 # backend-early-alzheimers

-This repository contains the backend code for an early Alzheimer's detection system utilizing the distributed data pipelines.
+This repository contains the backend code for an early Alzheimer's detection data collection system utilizing distributed data pipelines.
 A detailed article of this project is available [here](https://medium.com/@ataul.akbar/cost-effective-data-collection-for-alzheimers-disease-prevention-distributed-data-pipeline-c5896424412b).

 ## Requirements
 Make sure you have docker installed.
 Follow this link to download it if you don't have it installed: https://www.docker.com/products/docker-desktop/.